derek63/esb-message-admin-docs/releasing/README.md

 ```

 ## Troubleshooting
-If you encounter errors at any point during the release of a lightblue-platform project, try re-running the release
+If you encounter errors at any point during the release of an ESB Message Admin project, try re-running the release
 script, and see if that corrects the issue.
 The Maven release plugin is stateful, so it should be able to resume where
 it left off without retrying the steps that completed successfully.